Manna from Heaven (film): Plot

 Manna From Heaven is a comedic fable about what happens when you get a gift from God (a financial windfall), but many years later, you find out that it was a just a loan and it is due immediately.

 Once upon a time, many years ago, a neighborhood in Buffalo, NY, is mysteriously showered with 20-dollar bills.
 Theresa, a young girl who everyone thinks is a saint, doesn't have much trouble with convincing her loose-knit "family" that the money is a gift from Heaven.
 Years later, Theresa, who has become a nun, has an epiphany that it is time to pay the money back, so she calls the eccentric group together to repay the "loan".

-The problem is … nobody wants to give back the money, nobody has the money, they don't know to whom it belongs, and most of them cannot stand each other.
+The problem is ... nobody wants to give back the money, nobody has the money, they don't know to whom it belongs, and most of them cannot stand each other.

 Along the way, the characters learn about family, romance, reconciliation and redemption, and by working together they begin to realize their full potential.

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Dave Kehr of The New York Times liked the film overall:

 A product neither of Hollywood nor the New York-Sundance indie axis, Manna From Heaven is a true outsider film, and while it would be easy to fault its lack of technical polish, somewhat discursive script and uneven performances, it is also refreshingly sincere, gentle and good-natured.